MarathonMindset/David-Johnson/README.md

 # LendingClub
 # Credit Risk Specialist – Auto (Current)
-*	Communicate actively internally between various departments and with 3rd parties to authenticate current data
+*	Communicate with internal departments and with 3rd parties to authenticate current data
-* Worked together with internal stakeholders to update change various current credit policies for auto products.
+* Worked together with internal stakeholders to update change various current credit policies for auto products when needed
 * Actively participated in small group product testing focused on simplifying the customer experience and improving credit standards

 # Credit Risk Specialist (June 2018 – April 2019)